HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/wcm_env/wcm_ai_analysis.md

 # WCM Content AI Analysis

 This topic describes how you can enable AI analysis for a WCM Content in the traditional on-premise deployment.
-This also mentions details on how we can configure, which content AI provider(XAI or OpenAI ChatGPT) to be used for AI analysis.
+This also mentions details on how you can configure, which content AI provider(XAI or OpenAI ChatGPT) to be used for AI analysis.
 The AI analysis for a WCM Content feature is available from HCL Digital Experience 9.5 Container Update CF213 and later.

 ## Content AI Providers Overview